stevenhillcox/learngit/readme.md

 The practical upshot of this is that the history will read as one line of continuous commits.

-### Various others
+### Branch and Tag

 There are various other commands that modify our git history, far too many to mention.
-The three most essential have been mentioned above.
+The most essential have been mentioned above.
 All others tend to be more geared towards editing the contents of the object files or are variants of those mentioned already.

-Some notable mentions:

-#### Checkout

-1. If a known branch name is given, find commit hash of branch.
-2. Update contents of working directory to those of the target commit.
-3. Update HEAD to point to new branch (or target commit if hash is given).
+Two more examples:

 #### Branch